kadumedim/railway-sdk/README.md

 ## Workspace Requirements

 Many destructive and constructive operations (like creating projects, services...) require a workspace ID.
-You can obtain your workspace IDs by calling `roundhouse.account.getMe()`, which returns a list of all workspaces (teams) you have access to.
+You can obtain your workspace IDs by calling `sdk.account.getMe()`, which returns a list of all workspaces (teams) you have access to.

 ## Development